-Statistics from the American Diabetes Association indicate that 17 million people in the United States have diabetes and that more than five million people are not aware that they have the disease.
-In addition, 54 million people may be pre-diabetic.
+Statistics from the American Diabetes Association indicate that in 2019, 37.3 million Americans had diabetes and that more than eight million people were not aware that they had the disease.
+In addition, 96 million people may have been pre-diabetic.

 What are the symptoms of oral health disease in diabetics?

 Early symptoms of gum and teeth infections in diabetic persons are decreased saliva, dry mouth, and a burning mouth or tongue.
 Diabetes may cause the gums to pull away from the teeth and eventually loosen and fall out.

 What dental care is recommended for diabetics?

 Good oral health care is especially important for people with diabetes and those who might be pre-diabetic.
 Diabetic people should brush their teeth every morning and evening with fluoride toothpaste.
 If possible, they should also brush after all meals and snacks.
 Flossing at least once a day is mandatory in order to remove plaque between the teeth, which is not removed by brushing.
 Using an anti-bacterial mouthwash is recommended.
 Diabetic patients should get professional dental cleanings every six months.